What is ‘Before Porcelain’?

 This is a place for me, Zachary Brown, to collect my writing on things I think are important.
 In practice, this means a lot of classic effective altruist fare: expect topics like AI governance and how farmed animals suffer a lot.

 Why call it Before Porcelain?
-In a 1780 letter to his wife, USA President #2 John Adams wrote:
+In a 1780 letter to his wife Abigail, USA President #2 John Adams wrote:

-The blog’s title is a sympathetic and solemn nod to Adams’s remark.
-Despite the ~250 years since 1780, we’re still in an era of obligations, of Politicks and War, of pressing needs and desperate triage.
-Every moment I write here, billions of animals are suffering on factory farms, millions of people are suffering from preventable diseases, and new technologies are altering the future irreversibly.
+The blog’s title is a knowing nod to Adams’s remark.
+Despite the ~250 years since 1780, we’re still in an era of obligations, of Politicks and War, of shivering need and desperate triage.
+Every moment I write here, billions of animals are suffering on factory farms, millions of people are suffering from violence and disease, and new technologies are altering the future irreversibly.
+I don’t want to forget that.
 The stakes are high; the opportunity costs are high; I want this blog to be writing I can justify.
 And that means writing about all the important stuff that comes before porcelain.

-Maybe someday, though, if I’m old, if things go well, I’ll repost my child’s child’s blog post here.
+Maybe someday, though, if I’m old, if things go well, I’ll repost my grandchild’s blog post here.
 And maybe that post, finally, will be about porcelain.

 You can subscribe if you want